WTTC-FM

-WTTC-FM (95.3 MHz) is a commercial FM radio station in Towanda, Pennsylvania, serving Bradford County.
+WTTC-FM (95.3 FM) is a commercial radio station licensed to Towanda, Pennsylvania, United States, serving Bradford County.
 WTTC-FM's license is held by Radigan Media (owned by Dave and Irene Radigan).
 It is known as "95.3 The Bridge" and plays a classic rock radio format.

-WTTC-FM has an effective radiated power (ERP) of 5,400 watts.
-The transmitter is on Old Plank Road in Towanda.
+WTTC-FM's transmitter is sited on Old Plank Road in Towanda.